Grey0202/Audio-Text-Adventure/README.md

 # A&Text-Adventure

 ## Description
-Before all: ThanksThis ATA project is inspired by [A markdown Game](https://github.com/YicongCao/MarkdownGame).
-The game engine/script design is also based on it with a mass of improvement.
+Before all: Thanks @YicongCao.
+This ATA project is inspired by [A markdown Game](https://github.com/YicongCao/MarkdownGame) and the game engine/script is based on his brilliant idea.

 ## Features